rra3/rra3.github.io/source/_posts/2014-01-25-frozen-strings.markdown

 ...when the controller evaluated this code, it would simply stop..."freeze" if you will, emitting no errors.
 After some searching I discovered that Rails freezes the hash keys of core extensions.
 At first blush, it seemed that there was no way around the issue - no matter how I sliced or diced it, if I attempted to use the same strings in another hash, the app would choke on them.
 Even if you attempt a ".dup" on the string, the object's frozen flag is copied to the new string object.

 ### What about symbols?
-A Ruby symbol is a distinctly different object type from String in Ruby, but in rails they are interchangable with strings for hash keys, since rails offers [hash_with_indifferent_access](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/hash_with_indifferent_access.rb?source=cc) on hashes for core extensions, this works perfectly:
+A Ruby symbol is a distinctly different object type from String in Ruby, but in Rails they are interchangable with strings for hash keys - at least for the HTTP Request object.
+For this and other core extensions, Rails creates any associated hashes with [hash_with_indifferent_access](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/hash_with_indifferent_access.rb?source=cc).
+This makes the fix for the above code very straight forward:

 ``` ruby use symbols to access data on the request instead of strings.